ccmbioinfo/stager/docs/flask.md

 to create an app instance with the default config and start the server to listen for HTTP requests.

 Configuration is mostly read from environment variables in [`config.py`](https://github.com/ccmbioinfo/stager/blob/master/flask/app/config.py).
-Because [Flask-Login](https://flask-login.readthedocs.io/) is authenticates via a session cookie by default, in development, it is convenient to add `LOGIN_DISABLED = True` to the end of the config object for testing your endpoints.
+Because [Flask-Login](https://flask-login.readthedocs.io/) authenticates via a session cookie by default, in development, it is convenient to add `LOGIN_DISABLED = True` to the end of the config object for testing your endpoints.
 Most routes are configured to assume that you are an admin if logins are disabled, with an option to assume a specific user identity with `user=PRIMARY_KEY` in the request